Varidsaraa/Dog-website/README.md

 # Dog-website
-Making a website with HTML from the lesson. from Codeacdemy
+Making a webpage with HTML from the lesson. from Codeacdemy